Murad II: Accession and first reign

 Murad II then formed a new army called Azeb in 1421 and marched through the Byzantine Empire and laid siege to Constantinople.
 While Murad was besieging the city, the Byzantines, in league with some independent Turkish Anatolian states, sent the sultan's younger brother Küçük Mustafa (who was only 13 years old) to rebel against the sultan and besiege Bursa.
 Murad had to abandon the siege of Constantinople in order to deal with his rebellious brother.
 He caught Prince Mustafa and executed him.
 The Anatolian states that had been constantly plotting against him — Aydinids, Germiyanids, Menteshe and Teke — were annexed and henceforth became part of the Ottoman Sultanate.

 Murad II then declared war against Venice, the Karamanid Emirate, Serbia and Hungary.
 The Karamanids were defeated in 1428 and Venice withdrew in 1432 following the defeat at the second Siege of Thessalonica in 1430.
 In the 1430s Murad captured vast territories in the Balkans and succeeded in annexing Serbia in 1439.
 In 1441 the Holy Roman Empire and Poland joined the Serbian-Hungarian coalition.
 Murad II won the Crusade of Varna in 1444 against John Hunyadi.

 Abdication and second reign

-Murad II relinquished his throne in 1444 to his son Mehmed II, but a Janissary revolt in the Empire forced him to return.
+After the hard fought winter battle at the Zlatitsa Pass against John Hunyadi and Władysław III of Poland, multiple hostile fronts began troubling the Ottoman State.
+Karamanids in the east had begun raiding Ottoman-held Anatolia, while Albania under its energetic leader, Skanderbeg, was in open rebellion.
+Having recently lost his son Shehzade Alaedin, Murad was mentally exhausted by years of war and political intrigue, and swiftly signed the Peace of Szeged with the Hungarian government, which included significant Ottoman concessions and began plans to secure his line of succession by abdicating in favor of his son.
+Two out of three of his sons had unexpectedly died, leaving Mehmed II, governor of Amasya, as Murad's sole surviving son.
+Mehmed II's first government proved much less effective than his second reign, with decision-making heavily hampered by clashes between the supporters of the 12-year-old Sultan and the Grand Vizier Çandarlı Halil Pasha the Younger.
+This led to the Grand Vizier recalling Murad II to the capital briefly during the Crusade of Varna and the subsequent Battle of Varna, which was largely led by Murad, the former sultan.

-In 1448 he defeated the Christian coalition at the Second Battle of Kosovo (the first one took place in 1389).
-When the Balkan front was secured, Murad II turned east to defeat Timur's son, Shah Rukh, and the emirates of Karamanid and Çorum-Amasya.
-In 1450 Murad II led his army into Albania and unsuccessfully besieged the Castle of Krujë in an effort to defeat the resistance led by Skanderbeg.
-In the winter of 1450-1451, Murad II fell ill, and died in Edirne.
-He was succeeded by his son Mehmed II (1451-1481).
+In 1446, upon the instigation of the Grand Vizier, a major Rebellion broke out in the capital of Edirne, which was most likely sparked by the state's debasement of the Akçe.
+This allowed the Grand Vizier to recall Murad II from retirement and convinced him to reassume power.
+According to some sources, the young sultan Mehmed was on a hunting trip when the events transpired.
+Since Murad was largely considered as the true wielder of Ottoman authority, his seizure of the throne was largely uncontested.